 Only MMC special tool part numbers are called out in the repair sections of this manual.
-Please refer to the special tool cross reference chart, which is located in the service manual at the beginning of each group, for a cross reference from the MMC special tool number to the special tool number that is available in your market.
+Please refer to the special tool cross reference chart located at the beginning of each group for a cross reference from the MMC special tool number to the special tool number that is available in your market.